Free computer needs & selection analysis for new & replacement systems for business & home *

 Software always, always dictates hardware.
 The cart goes after the horse.
 So, before you start your selection process, you should write down the minimum specs of the software you will be using.
 It's foolish to have less than 16GB of memory.
 The more applications you'll run simultaneously, the stronger (i.e. more memory, faster CPU) the system needs to be.
 A system purchase is typically a 5-year investment.
 Since Windows will continue to demand more resources as it is improved, AND since every user inevitably becomes more efficient, you need to get a system that will handle those improvements.

-In a nutshell, a new system should have (1) a recent generation processor (released in past year; see below), (2) at least 16GB of memory, and (3) have 64bit Windows 11 Pro.
+In a nutshell, a new system should have (1) a recent generation processor (released in past year; see below), (2) at least 32GB of memory, and (3) have 64bit Windows 11 Pro.
 All other features of the system are usually cosmetic or fall in line with these 3 features.
 If the system will never be moved you can save a lot of money and increase productivity by getting a desktop model versus a laptop with the same specifications.
 All business workstations should have two monitors.
 All laptops support at least one attached monitor.

 The performance of a system significantly impacts your business, impacting not only individual productivity but also overall operations.
 Generally, better-performing systems come at a higher price.
 However, the additional investment is minimal compared to the increased productivity you can expect over the five or more years the system will be in use.
 For example, if a more efficient system saves you just 3 minutes per hour compared to a cheaper alternative—let’s say the better system costs an additional $200—you would gain 100 hours of productivity each year.
 At a labor rate of $20 per hour, that results in over $2,000 in annual savings.
 Consider how often you’ve waited for your computer to respond; that lost time directly affects your bottom line.
 Don’t underestimate the financial impact of choosing a higher-quality system.

 Choosing a PC is a daunting task, and the manufacturers take advantage of the confusion.
 The difference in the cost of systems is primarily due to the CPU, which is the brain of the PC.
-The price of a system raises exponentially as the speed of the CPU increases because the faster systems are much more productive.
+The price of a system rises exponentially as the speed of the CPU increases because faster systems are much more productive.

 Most people use a TV set buying philosophy ('Looks good.
 It's cheap.
 Has a warranty.
 I'll take that one') when choosing a new computer.
 However, your business plan doesn't include losing business or productivity because of inadequate tools.
 Here are some minimum specifications to use when choosing a business computer system:

 Video adapters in computers are well matched to the systems these days.
-If you will be running video intensive applications (i.e. CAD, design, etc.), get a high-end video card and lots (32GB) of memory.
+If you will be running video intensive applications (i.e. CAD, design, etc.), get a high-end video card and lots (64GB) of memory.

 If you choose one of the CPUs in the first bullet item, the respective features (drives, memory, etc.) of the rest of a name brand system are usually more than adequate because manufacturer's components are selected relative to the CPU's capability.

-I recommend an Intel NUC or Beelink for a desktop system; Dell, Toshiba, or Acer for a laptop.
-These brands have shown to be equally reliable when used with a quality surge suppressor or battery backup.
-If you don't use quality power protection gear (get a minimum 350VA battery backup with surge suppression), you're just shooting yourself in the foot.
-Most of the systems don't have adequate surge protection, let alone a battery backup.
+If you don't use quality power protection gear (a minimum 350VA battery backup with surge suppression), you're just shooting yourself in the foot.
 Many systems would not have had some of the problems they have had if a good battery backup would have been used.
 Choose APC, CyberPower, or Tripp Lite brand power protection & avoid all Belkin products; remember you are insuring a loved one.

 Be careful comparing systems, as there are several device capacity differences.
 Re-read paragraph 1 and 2 above.